 Cairo University shows many skin benefits with vitamin D (9).
 It improves immunity and creates a barrier.
 However, Nishtar Medical University examined how it helps with hair loss (2).
 Oral vitamin D3 helped people with hair loss caused by telogen effluvium deficiency.

-Meanwhile, the Venkat Center for Skin and Plastic Surgery confirmed how vitamin D stays in hair follicles (6).
-A lack of vitamin D in the hair follicles shows increased hair loss.
-This means by absorbing more vitamin D in your diet and with sunlight you can prevent hair loss.
+Meanwhile, the Venkat Center for Skin and Plastic Surgery confirmed how vitamin D is important for hair follicles (6).
+This means by absorbing more vitamin D in your diet and with sunlight you might prevent hair loss.

 The Bottom Line